NextGenRF-Design-Inc/bytepipe_sdk/hardware/BytePipe_x900x/Overview/Overview.md

 # J600

 J600 is a board to board connector which provides access to all of the digital signals on the SOM.
-Some of these signals provide hardcoded functionality while others can be configured by the baseband processor.
-The mating connector used on the host board is the WR120SB-VHF30-N1.
-For additional information see the datasheet on [NextGenRF Design's website.](https://www.nextgenrf.com/products/rf-system-on-a-module/)
+Some of these signals provide hardcoded functionality while others can be configured by the BBP.
+The mating connector used on the host board is JAE Electronics WR-120S-VHF30-N1.
+For additional information see the datasheet on [NextGen RF Design's website.](https://www.nextgenrf.com/products/rf-system-on-a-module/)

 |       Description             |    Signal      | Pin | Pin |    Signal      |       Description             |